Catalog 2024-2025

 ART 245 Principles of Collection Management

 Principles of Collection Management is designed to prepare students with knowledge and experience of the best practices of collection care and record management.
-In this course, we will cover the ethical obligations that guide collections duties and the associated care activities.
-These include cataloging, accessioning and deaccessioning, condition reporting, loans, art handling, storage, packing and shipping.
-Legal issues such as copyrights, repatriation, and provenance will be discussed.
-The emphasis of this course will be on practical skills, which we will apply in a set of hands-on projects related to the care and management of the University of Tampa Permanent Collection.
+In this course, we will teach collections practices and care activities.
+These include cataloguing, condition reporting, art handling, storage, packing and shipping.
+The emphasis of this course will be on the practical skills which will be applied through a set of hands-on projects related to the care and management of the University of Tampa Permanent Collection.

 ART 251 Mixed-Media Painting I